zacharykstine/zacharykstine.github.io/_posts/2024-04-13-ai_needs_the_humanities.md

 ### A model of optimal decision-making
 [Note that this part is kind of the first big punch of the argument, that optimal decision-making requires the interrogratoin, interpretatoin, and clarification of values.
 May not want to bury it too far.
 Part of the effectiveness of this piece is the convenienve with which people can obsorb its message].

-One thing that I find beautiful about AI is that it represents attempts at formalizing notions of agency and meaning.
+I find AI beautiful as attempts at formalizing notions of agency and meaning.
 In the case of agency, it gives us a precise way of talking about agency in general, agnostic of any particular scale or location of agency.
 It says that, agents are things that exist in some environment, which is has a particular way of working according to some transition model which may be of any variety or complexity (but the agent-environment distinction is basically superfluous in these formalizations).
 For this agent to work well, to achieve whatever its goals may be, to progress, it must decide on what actions to take, how to invoke its agency upon the environment.
 The state of the environment, really of the problem, changes and how it changes is in part bound up in the action taken by the agent (though, in highly complex problems, the state may change in some ways that are independent of the agent,; e.g., a self-driving car agent's problem state changes in response to where the agent moves the car, but also as a consequence of other environmental variables (which function simply as other agents)).
 Note that to define the environment is to also define the problem faced by an agent, just like Nguyen might say that designing a game is to design by invocation a particular range and timbre of agency, and so we might as well just be clear and dispense with the distinction: the agent exists within an environment-problem, and since the agent is connected by cyclical influence with the environment-problem, it can be viewed as a single system, which I also think is a quite beautiful metaphor of the notion that everything is connected.

 This is a very broad way of stating what a transition model represents, in the form of a conditional probability:
 [need to put into tex layout before publishing]: `new_state = f(old_state, action_taken)` or in a way that foregrounds the inherent uncertainty in most nontrivial environment-problems, `P(new_state | old_state, action_taken)`    [eq.
 1]